glowform/reproducible-research/Assignments/RR_assignment_8.md

 Deadline for this assignment is 25.04.2024 (DS) / 29.04.2024 (QF) and you will get 2 points for it (if done properly).

-Create a new repository.
+Create a new repository (either init it locally->github or github->local).

 Pick a TV show that had its premieres on TV and thus has some viewership numbers reported on Wikipedia.
-E.g. [Suits](https://en.wikipedia.org/wiki/List_of_Suits_episodes) (see table just above the References)
+E.g. [Suits](https://en.wikipedia.org/wiki/List_of_Suits_episodes)

-Then create a short report (you can copy the content from Wikipedia or other pages for this task) that contains, for example:
+Then create a short report in Quarto/Jupyter (R or Python) that contains, for example:

-(try doing more than one commit for this, i.e. divide your work into steps!)

-1. A brief description of the show (use *italics* for names).
+1. A brief description of the show (use headings, *italics*, **bold**, for names and text).
 2. A photo with the logo or a shot from the show itself.
 3. A summary of some basic statistics (e.g. on viewership or ratings).
 4. A graph of the viewership over time.